dzekelid/repos/_listings/github/repos-owner-repo-hooks-hookid-tests-post.md

       - in: header
         name: Accept
         description: Is used to set specified media type
+      - in: query
+        name: access_token
+        description: Your Github OAuth token
       - in: path
         name: hookId
         description: Id of hook